filipeamoreira/sblhs-latex/readme.md

 # SBL Latex

-At this very early stage of development, this class is basically just a slightly altered "article" class document using the biblatex-chicago bibliography style (with a couple small changes).
-The current version works best when compiled with xelatex and biber.
+At this very early stage of development, this class is basically just a slightly altered `article` class document using the `biblatex-chicago` bibliography style (with a couple small changes).
+The current version works best when compiled with `xelatex` and `biber`.

 ##Preamble